 Since this model is materialized as a view, there is no additional overhead to using this approach.

-If there is a requirement to actually delete data from a model, we can achieve this with a post_hook in our model.
+If there is a requirement to delete data from a model, we can do so with a post_hook in the model.
 We have a model named stg_products_hard_delete that shows this approach.

-With this approach our model is the exact same with the additional to_delete field.
-We just change our model config:
+With this approach, our model is exactly the same, with the addition of the to_delete field.
+To do this, we just change our model config using the code below.

 -- depends_on: {{ ref('stg_dms__cdc_products') }}